udacity/DevOps_Microservices/README.md

 ## Creating a Lambda function

-1. `sam init` Creates a new SAM template project
+1. `sam init` Creates a new SAM template project locally in your environment.
+Make sure you are in the folder in which you like the lambda function to be built.
 2. Choose **AWS Quick Start Templates**
 3. Choose **ZIP** or Container (ECR)
 4. Follow steps in README files for the project